Old Town Historic Core Plan Underway In 2014

-Then, during this autumn, the final community event will be to debrief and confirm aspects for the Historic Core plan based on findings and feedback we received from the community and from property and business owners throughout the plan's development.
-Because we will partner with Homegrown Deli, the new sandwich shop that is currently making their tenant improvements to the Brad Best Realty Building (Old Redmond State Bank at Leary Way and Cleveland Street), the date of this event has not been scheduled.
-Please stay tuned for additional information very soon.
+Then, during this winter, a final community event will be to debrief and confirm aspects for the Historic Core plan based on findings and feedback we received from the community and from property and business owners throughout the plan's development.
+Please stay tuned for additional event information very soon.